 I’ve found that the apprenticeship role has been key for my development as a person as well as in the engineering and gas industry; I’ve been with Gas-Arc for just over 2 years and as an apprentice I am working both on the job and at a local college (West Suffolk), it provides a nice balance between practical and theoretical work, as well as allows me to apply what I’ve learnt at college to my day to day work at Gas-Arc.

-During my first year of college I learnt an array of things, one of them being how to safety operate and maintain a lathe, this knowledge has been applied straight into work as we have a large machine shop where we turn and produce many of our own component, ready to be assembled into a final product.
+During my first year of college I learnt an array of things, one of them being how to safety operate and maintain a lathe, this knowledge has been applied straight into work as we have a large machine shop where we turn and produce many of our own components, ready to be assembled into a final product.
 I have been able to use my lathe knowledge to turn and produce some of my own components for tools I’ve designed in the past.
 Not only has this given me the chance to refresh my use with a lathe, but it also gives a sense of accomplishment when I’ve not had to rely on anyone.

 Since being with Gas-Arc, I’ve been provided with lots of opportunities; from visiting customer sites to look at their facilities and processes, to fixing and installing our equipment at other sites.
 I was even recently given the opportunity to visit Sweden and Poland for Exclusive ESAB Quality and Continuous Improvement Training, which has helped accelerate my productivity at work and given me a better understanding of the systems and tools used on a daily basis here.
-It was also a thoroughly enjoyable trip where I was able to represent to company.

 The last two and a half years at Gas-Arc have been brilliant, I’ve been given many opportunities to further my knowledge and confidence within the gas industry and I look forward to all future challenges and projects that Gas-Arc has for me.”